By Todd A. Ward, PhD, BCBA-D

 The volunteers taught Nick using a method of positive reinforcement called “clicker training” incorporated into a program wherein successive approximations to painting were gradually reinforced over time.
 According to the Tribune, “each time Nick does something right, he hears the click and gets a treat.
 At first he had to touch the paintbrush with his nose.
 Then his lips.
 Then he had to learn to hold it with his teeth, and then to hold it and put his head down.
 Finally he learned to swipe the canvas.”

 If you are interested in learning more about Nick, be sure to check out the full article for details and let us know what you think in the comments below!
-Also be sure to subscribe to bSci21 via email to receive new articles directly to your inbox.
+Also be sure to subscribe to bSci21 via email to receive new articles, and free monthly issues, directly to your inbox.